Zapper-fi/protocol/docs/Interpretation/contract-position-interpretation/overview.md

 ## What is an App Contract Position Interpreter (ACPI)?

-An App Contract Position Interpreter (ACPI) is a set of rules that Zapper uses to interpret the positions you have in a contract, and calculate their value in terms of underlying tokens.
+An App Contract Position Interpreter (ACPI) is a set of rules that Zapper uses to interpret the positions you have in a contract and calculate their value in terms of underlying tokens.

-ALl app contract positions are redeemable for some amount of underlying token(s).
+All app contract positions are redeemable for some amount of underlying token(s).

 There are 5 main components to an ACPI:

 1. Defining what contracts & network the ACPI applies
 2. Defining the positions within a contract
-3. Defining which addresses may have a position within the contrfact
+3. Defining which addresses may have a position within the contract
 4. Defining how to resolve the underlying tokens of the positions, that the investment is redeemable for.
 5. Defining how to calculate the exchange rate of the position in terms of the underlying token(s) it is redeemable for.